• Home

 • 3.5 cups confectioners' sugar

-• 1 cup cocoa powder (I use ½ cup natural unsweetened or dutch and ½ cup dark)
+• 1 cup cocoa powder (I use ½ cup natural unsweetened and ½ cup dark)

 • 2 teaspoons pure vanilla extract